gabemods/Friends/README.md

 Simple Friendship group project.

 # Notice
-After improving the experience with w mouse on compiter this project will be rarely updated or possibly discontinued **The website will most likely not be deleted even if the project is discontinued**
+After optimising the website (such as scrolling horizontally and the ice cube game) for mouse on computers, this project will be rarely updated or possibly discontinued
+**The website will most likely not be deleted even if the project is discontinued**

 # License